maldex/McServerCompanion/README.md

 # Minecraft Server Companion
-Little Flask-ui for small teams, allowing time and weather changes, and teleporting players to each other.
+Little Flask-ui for small Minecraft teams, allowing time and weather changes, and teleporting players to each other, using only rcon.

 ![Screenshot1.jpg](Screenshot1.jpg)